The PADI Instructor Development Course (and how to make it easier)

 - Learning how to teach and practising teaching in Open Water

-Course Directors spend time at the beginning of the course reviewing your Divemaster skills, however the key word here is ‘reviewing’ not teaching.
-If your DM skills are not fresh or weren’t learned thoroughly in the first place, then you’ll be playing catch-up throughout your IDC.
+Course Directors spend time at the beginning of the course reviewing your Divemaster skills.
+However the key word here is ‘reviewing’ not teaching.
+If your DM skills aren’t fresh or weren’t learned thoroughly in the first place, then you’ll struggle on your IDC.
 It doesn’t mean that you won’t get through, but it leads to long evenings revising, unnecessarily stressful exams, and higher stress levels generally as you try to bring yourself up to the required standard.

 Learning how to teach

 The main difference between a Divemaster and an Open Water Scuba Instructor (OWSI) is that an OWSI can teach students who have never learned the skills before, whereas a Divemaster can only review previously-learned skills.

 Clearly then the main emphasis of the IDC is learning how to teach.
 Positive reinforcement is a key part of the PADI way of teaching.
 Nobody wants to fail, but part of any learning process is making mistakes, learning from those mistakes and getting it right the next time.